 Being stuck at home isn’t easy!

-After a long day of working from home, you may be looking for something else to keep you busy at home.
+After a long day of working from home, you may be looking for something else to keep you busy.
 Instead of re-watching your favorite Netflix show, what about doing something that will spark your creativity?

-Several, and by several, I mean dozens of pieces of string later I can say I’m superior to the pom pom.
+Dozens of pieces of string later, I can say I’m superior to the pom-pom.

 Step 1: Pick your Yarn